joshmanisdabomb/loosely-connected-concepts/README.md

 # Loosely Connected Concepts #
-This is a mod for Minecraft 1.16.3 aiming to be a vanilla-like expansion to the base game.
+This is a mod targeted at the most recent snapshots of Minecraft aiming to be a vanilla-like expansion to the base game.
 It features blocks, items, mobs, biomes and dimensions that stand on their own, but also connect with each other.

 ** This mod is currently being ported to Fabric and is not feature complete. **